-- APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Fund Return by 2, up to the Maximum Total Return on the notes.
-The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 20.75% or greater than 25.75%.
-Accordingly, the maximum payment at maturity will not be less than \$1,207.50 or greater than \$1,257.50 for every \$1,000 principal amount note.
-Because the notes are our senior unsecured debt obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS Payment at maturity of the principal amount of the notes is protected against a decline in the Final Share Price, as compared to the Initial Share Price, of up to and including 15%.
+- CAPPED APPRECIATION POTENTIAL The notes provide the opportunity to enhance equity returns by multiplying a positive Index Fund Return by 2, up to the Maximum Total Return on the notes.
+The actual Maximum Total Return on the notes will be set on the pricing date and will not be less than 16.50% or greater than 19.50%.
+Accordingly, the maximum payment at maturity will not be less than \$1,165 or greater than \$1,195 for every \$1,000 principal amount note.
+Because the notes are our senior unsecured debt obligations, payment of any amount at maturity is subject to our ability to pay our obligations as they become due. - LIMITED PROTECTION AGAINST LOSS We will pay you your principal back at maturity if the Final Share Price is not less than the Initial Share Price by more than 15%.
 If the Final Share Price declines by more than 15%, as compared to the Initial Share Price, for every 1% decline of the Final Share Price beyond 15%, you will lose an amount equal to 1% of the principal amount of your notes.
-Accordingly, at maturity you will receive a payment equal to at least \$150 for each \$1,000 principal amount note. - DIVERSIFICATION OF THE iSHARES[®] MSCI EMERGING MARKETS INDEX FUND The iShares[®] MSCI Emerging Markets Index Fund is an exchange-traded fund of iShares, Inc., which is a registered investment company that consists of numerous separate investment portfolios.
-The iShares[®] MSCI Emerging Markets Index Fund seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of publicly traded securities in emerging markets as measured by the MSCI Emerging Markets Index, which we refer to as the Underlying Index.
+Accordingly, at maturity you will receive a payment equal to at least \$150 for each \$1,000 principal amount note. - DIVERSIFICATION OF THE iSHARES® MSCI EMERGING MARKETS INDEX FUND The iShares® MSCI Emerging Markets Index Fund is an exchange-traded fund of iShares, Inc., which is a registered investment company that consists of numerous separate investment portfolios.
+The iShares® MSCI Emerging Markets Index Fund seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of publicly traded securities in emerging markets as measured by the MSCI Emerging Markets Index, which we refer to as the Underlying Index.
 The Underlying Index is a free-float adjusted average of the U.S. dollar values of all of the equity securities constituting the MSCI indices for selected emerging markets countries.
-For additional information about the Index Fund, see "The iShares[®] MSCI Emerging Markets Index Fund" in the accompanying product supplement no. 39-A-V. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-V. As described therein, we and you will agree to characterize and treat the notes for U.S. federal income tax purposes as "open transactions".
+For additional information about the Index Fund, see "The iShares® MSCI Emerging Markets Index Fund" in the accompanying product supplement no. 39-A-VI. - CAPITAL GAINS TAX TREATMENT You should review carefully the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-VI.
+As described therein, we and you will agree to characterize and treat the notes for U.S. federal income tax purposes as "open transactions".
 Subject to the limitations described therein, and based on certain factual representations received from us, in the opinion of our special tax counsel, Sidley Austin LLP, it is reasonable to treat your purchase and ownership of the notes as "open transactions" for U.S. federal income tax purposes.
 Assuming this characterization is respected, your gain or loss on the notes should be treated as long-term capital gain or loss if you hold the notes for more than a year, whether or not you are an initial purchaser of notes at the issue price.
 However, the Internal Revenue Service (the "IRS") or a court may not respect this characterization or treatment of the notes, in which case the timing and character of any income or loss on the notes could be significantly and adversely affected.
-For example, the notes could be treated either as subject (in whole or in part) to the "constructive ownership transaction" rules of Section 1260 of the Internal Revenue Code of 1986, as amended (the "Code"), as discussed in the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-V, or as "contingent payment debt instruments."
+For example, the notes could be treated either as subject (in whole or in part) to the "constructive ownership transaction" rules of Section 1260 of the Internal Revenue Code of 1986, as amended (the "Code"), as discussed in the section entitled "Certain U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 39-A-VI, or as "contingent payment debt instruments."